reactphp/event-loop/README.md

 Event loop abstraction layer that libraries can use for evented I/O.

+In order for async based libraries to be interoperable, they need to use the same event loop.
+This component provides a common `LoopInterface` that any library can target.
+This allows them to be used in the same loop, with one single `run()` call that is controlled by the user.

 > The master branch contains the code for the upcoming 0.5 release.
 For the code of the current stable 0.4.x release, checkout the [0.4 branch](https://github.com/reactphp/event-loop/tree/0.4).